dbp/rustle/readme.md

 3. `./rustle` start up rustle.
 Note that it expects rustle.data to be in the current directory.
 4. type query!

-(alternatively, you can run it with single searches, like `./rustle "Option<A> -> bool`, but it will have to load in the data for each query, so the interactive mode is a lot faster).
+(Alternatively, you can run it with single searches, like `./rustle "Option<A> -> bool`, but it will have to load in the data for each query, so the interactive mode is a lot faster.
+Also - using a readline wrapper like `rlwrap` is recommended, so you get line editing and history. `rlwrap ./rustle` will work.).

 how
 ---